 Note: Copies of IBM publications are not stocked at the location to which this form is addressed.
 Please direct any requests for copies of publications, or for assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.

-Possible to pics for comn nent are: Clarity Accuracy Completeness Organization Coding Retrieval Legibility If you wisl n a reply, give your name, compa any, mailing addre ess, and date:
+Clarity Accuracy Completeness Organization Coding Retrieval Legibili If you wis h a reply, give e your name, comp any, mailing addre ess, and date: · 494 address in the Edition Notice on the back of the title page.)